How to improve mental health: 5 proven ways

 Every year, one in four people in the UK will experience a mental health problem.
 The economic cost of that is estimated at £105 billion, while the human cost is incalculable.
 So putting an end to mental illness seems like a worthwhile pursuit.

 The world-renowned psychologist and author Dr Daniel Amen has spent his life advocating the use of brain imaging to study mental illness.
 His pioneering study in the field has helped develop our understanding of the crossover between physiology and psychology.

-On this episode of the Braincare podcast, Dr Daniel shares the personal story that accelerated his investigation into mental health and brain imaging, and discusses the impacts of brain trauma, toxic substances, and nutrients on our mental health.
+On this episode, Dr Daniel shares the personal story that accelerated his investigation into mental health and brain imaging.

 Exercise and the brain, with Dr Kelly McGonigal

 It’s often said that the reason exercise is so good for your mind is the release of endorphins.
 But that’s only one aspect.
 We got Dr Kelly McGonigal, health psychologist, Stanford lecturer, and serial best-selling author, on the Braincare podcast to explain exactly what is going on in your brain while you exercise.

 Step away from the screen, with Damian Bradfield

 These days, overstimulation is almost a given.
 We spend about 9 hours a day looking at screens, often with multiple devices on the go at once.
 Who hasn’t been guilty of browsing Twitter while on a computer, with the TV on in the background?

 In this episode, Damian Bradfield, CCO of WeTransfer and one of the ‘most influential voices in tech today’, according to Forbes, shares his practical tips for looking after your mental health when you’re online.